Handkea utriformis: Microscopic features

 The spores of H. utriformis are roughly spherical, smooth, and thick-walled, with a single oil droplet.
 They have dimensions of 4.5–5.5 μm.

 Similar species

-A number of puffball species resemble H. utriformis, including Calvatia cyathiformiss, C. booniana, and C. pachyderma.
+A number of puffball species resemble H. utriformis, including Calvatia cyathiformis, Calvatia booniana, and Calvatia pachyderma.
 Calvatia cyathiformis has a purple-colored gleba with a smooth exoperidium; C. booniana has an exoperidium that resembles felt or has tufts of soft "hairs" like H. utriformis but does not have any stem and has a capillitium with rounded rather than sinuous pits; C. pachyderma has an exoperidium that is thicker and smoother than H. utriformis.

 Distribution and habitat

-Handkea utriformis is widespread, and frequent in northern temperate zones.
-It is found in Europe, continental Asia, Japan, eastern atlantic North America, Mexico, and South Africa.
+Handkea utriformis is widespread and frequent in northern temperate zones.
+It is found in Europe, continental Asia, Japan, eastern North America including Mexico, and South Africa.
 It has also been collected in Chile, and New Zealand.
 Growing alone or in small groups, it favors sandy open pastures, or heaths, and is often found in coastal regions.
-It typically fruits in summer through late autumn (July - November in the UK).
+It typically fruits in summer through late autumn (July–November in the United Kingdom).